rordenlab/niimath/README.md

 The Reason to use fslmaths instead of niimath:

 1. niimath is new and largely untested software.
 There may be unknown corner cases where produces poor results. fslmaths has been used for years and therefore has been battle tested.
 In the few instances where fslmaths generates results that bear no resemblance to its own documentation (as described below), one could argue it is the `correct` result (with comparison to itself).
-An example of this is `-dilD`, where fslmaths generates a blurred and spatially shifted image, which is not what the documentation describes.
 However, many tools may have been developed to assume this loss of high frequency signal and these tools may not perform well when provided with the result specified in the documentation.

 ## Installation